redoti/-create-a-voice-assistant-using-openai-gpt-3-and-ibm-watson/README.md

-# Text Sentiment Analysis using Caikit and Hugging Face
+# Create a Voice Assistant with OpenAI's GPT-3 and IBM Watson

 ---